rage/cyber-security-base-19/data/index.md

 Each course is open for a certain period of time, and must be completed during that window.

-# News

-_[01.02.2021]_
-Securing Software is open.

-_[31.01.2021]_
-Introduction to Cyber Security,
-Project I,
-Advanced Topics, and
-Project II
-are open.
-Securing Software will open in a few days.

 # Work load and prerequisites